 To be clear: the rules set forth for your business in the Operating Agreement are the specifications for the operation of your business and your business is legally bound to operate according to the framework laid out in your Agreement, so a poorly written Agreement means your business may not experience the growth you want.
 You can easily botch the Operating Agreement for your business by forgetting to leave room in the document for things like business growth, change, or innovation.
 A well-written agreement means you should be able to sit back and watch as your business thrives without being held back by the unclear instructions of a poorly written Operating Agreement.

 If you haven’t written an Operating Agreement before, there are services that can help you.

 Northwest Registered Agent provides a free Operating Agreement template on their website.
 If you want assistance with the wording, some LLC formation services will include one in their LLC formation package.
 If you want to form your own LLC and just want qualified legal assistance with the Operating Agreement, some online legal services can also assist in doing it right the first time.

 Many LLC formation services found in the Commonwealth of Massachusetts will apply for an EIN for your LLC on your behalf as part of their services, which takes a lot of the work out of applying for an EIN.
 But you can also apply for an EIN yourself without the help of an LLC formation service.
-All you have to do is go to the IRS website on Monday-Friday between the hours of 7:00 am and 10:00 pm, fill out and submit the EIN application.
+All you have to do is go to the IRS website on Monday–Friday between the hours of 7 a.m. and 10 p.m., and fill out and submit the EIN application.